Posted on: Dec 5, 2023 | 3 mins | Written by: HDFC ERGO Team

 Why Should You Opt for an OPD Cover with Medical Insurance Plans?

-There are many benefits of choosing an OPD cover in health insurance plans.
+There are many benefits of choosing health insurance plans with OPD coverage.
 This cover adds more value to your health plan and improves your healthcare experience.
 To begin with, it helps you save money spent on Outpatient Medical Expenses, thus significantly reducing your financial burden.
 It also encourages you to prioritise your health as you are no longer worried about doctor consultations, lab tests, and pharmacy bills and won't hesitate to go for a check-up.
 As you know, early diagnosis can help in the treatment of many ailments.
 People with chronic conditions can use this cover for regular health monitoring.
 OPD cover also makes the whole process convenient for patients because, in a network hospital, patients can get cashless services.
 Lastly, along with peace of mind, it also offers tax benefits under Section 80D of the ITA.

 How to Choose an OPD Cover for Your Health Insurance Plan?

-Begin with comparing options available to you.
+Begin by comparing the options available to you.
 There are many insurance providers offering different plans with varying premiums.
 You should opt for a cover that suits both your needs and budget.
-You can easily compare these plans online either by going to different insurer websites or an aggregator app.
-Also, the cover should offer a wide network of hospitals, allowing you to avail cashless facilities.
+You can easily compare these plans online, either by going to different insurer websites or an aggregator app.
+Additionally, the cover should provide access to a wide network of hospitals, enabling you to utilise cashless facilities.
 Don't forget to read the terms and conditions to ensure a fair deal.
 Thorough research will help you make a well-informed choice.
 Usually, buying such a plan from an insurer with a good market reputation is the best option.

 Conclusion

 Minor injuries or ailments that look harmless initially should not be ignored.
-And with OPD coverage by your side, you should not worry about the expenses.
-Now that you are aware of how the OPD cover can help you and the process of finding the best plan, all that remains is to start analysing how it ties well with your current insurance plan.
+With OPD coverage by your side, you shouldn't worry about the expenses.
+Now that you are aware of how the best health insurance with OPD cover can help you and the process of finding the best plan, all that remains is to start analysing how it ties well with your current insurance plan.
 Always feel free to discuss your insurance needs with the insurer or switch to one offering a better deal.

 Disclaimer: The above information is for illustrative purposes only.
 For more details, please refer to the policy wordings and prospectus before concluding the sales.